-Samsung Q7C and Q7F are the lowest model of Samsung’s 2017 QLED TV lineup.
-The excepting of the panel form, both of them have the same features and technologies.
-In the market, Q7F comes with 3 screen sizes option including 55 Inch (QN55Q7F), 65 Inch (QN65Q7F), and 75 Inch (QN75Q7F), while Q7C comes with only 2 screen sizes option available, 55 inch (QN55Q7C) and 65 Inch (QN65Q7C).
-When I was writing this comparison, with the same price, Samsung Q7C is sold about $100-$200 more expensive than Q7F, depending on the screen size.
-But of course, their prices are not fixed and could still change at any time.
-So, how is the performance and picture quality offered by them and which is a better choice between them?
+The Samsung Q7C and the Q7F are the lowest priced models of Samsung’s 2017 QLED TV lineup.
+With the exception of the viewing panel, both have the same features and technologies.
+For the television viewers, the Q7F comes with 3 screen size options including 55 Inch (QN55Q7F), 65 Inch (QN65Q7F), and 75 Inch (QN75Q7F), while the Q7C comes with only 2 screen size options available, a 55 inch (QN55Q7C) and a 65 Inch (QN65Q7C).
+When I was writing this comparison the Samsung Q7C is about \$100-\$200 more expensive than the Q7F, depending on the screen size.
+Of course their prices are not fixed and could change at any time.
+So how is the performance and picture quality offered by them and which is a better choice between them?

-The similarities and Differences between Samsung Q7C and Q7F
+The Similarities and Differences between the Samsung Q7C and the Q7F

-Since Samsung Q7C and Q7F comes to the same series, the technologies which support them and features which offered by them are similar.
-On its panel, both of them uses VA panel technology with Edge Lit Backlight and local dimming called Precision Black Pro.
-For producing strong native contrast ratio, both of them equally powered by the number of Samsung’s advanced technology like Supreme UHD Dimming, Ultra Black and Q 4K Elite Black Technology.
-On other hand, for improving their peak luminance and their performance in a bright room, both of Samsung Q7F and Q7C are equally supported by Peak Illuminator Pro and Ultra Clear Panel.
-One of the mainstay technologies behind them is about quantum dot panel where with this technology.
-Driven by Q 4K Color Drive Elite, this makes the rendition of color of picture displayed on their screen looks awesome, even including the best in 2017.
-With all technologies which supports them, this makes the picture displayed on their screen looks absolutely amazing, at least for their price range.
-Come with HDR technology, both of Samsung Q7C and Q7F are powered Q 4K HDR Elite Engine.
-But unfortunately, unlike other high end TVs in 2017 which already support Dolby Vision, both of them only support HDR 10 format and HLG (via upcoming software update).
+Since the Samsung Q7C and the Q7F come from the same series, the technologies supporting them and the features offered are quite similar.
+On the viewing panel, both of them use the VA panel technology with Edge Lit Backlight and local dimming called Precision Black Pro.
+For producing a strong native contrast ratio, both of them are equally powered by a number of Samsung’s advanced technologies: Supreme UHD Dimming, Ultra Black and Q 4K Elite Black Technology.
+For improving their peak luminance and their performance in a bright room, both the Samsung Q7C and the Q7C are equally supported by Peak Illuminator Pro and Ultra Clear Panel.
+One of the main technologies behind them is the quantum dot panel with this technology.
+Driven by Q 4K Color Drive Elite, this makes the color rendition of the picture displayed on their screen look awesome, even when comparing the best televisions of 2017.
+With all the technologies to support them, this makes the picture displayed on their screen looks absolutely amazing, especially when you consider their price range.
+With HDR technology, both the Samsung Q7C and the Q7F are powered by the Q 4K HDR Elite Engine.
+Unfortunately, unlike other high end TVs of 2017 which usually support Dolby Vision, both of these Samsungs only support HDR 10 format and HLG (via upcoming software update).

-In addition to amazing picture quality, both of Samsung Q7F and Q7C also equally offer great performance on some features that offered.
-With the support of Motion Rate 240 based on native 120 Hz refresh rate panel, they offer smooth and clear picture quality with almost no motion blur when used for watching fast paced videos like fast action movies or sport program.
-Additionally, their input lag under game mode is also fairly low, makes both of them are very comfortable when used for playing any kind of games.
-Both of them are also equally equipped with 4 HDMI ports and 3 USB ports as their connectivity where most of their inputs/outputs are located on separated box called “One Connect Box”.
-And that is not less interesting is about their smart TV platform where with Tizen OS that powered by a quad core processor, they offer simple, responsive and attractive smart TV experience.
+In addition to amazing picture quality, both the Samsung Q7F and the Q7C offer great performance for the features that are offered.
+With the support of Motion Rate 240 based on native 120 Hz refresh rate panel, they offer smooth and clear picture quality with almost no motion blur when used for watching fast paced videos like fast action movies or sports programs.
+Additionally, their input lag under game mode is also fairly low, which makes both of them very comfortable to use for playing any kind of games.
+Both of them are equally equipped with 4 HDMI ports and 3 USB ports for their connectivity where most of their inputs/outputs are located on separated box called the “One Connect Box”.
+For each, the Tizen OS powered by a quad core processor, offering a simple, responsive and attractive smart TV experience.

-Since both of them use VA panel technology, this certainly makes it has limited side viewing angle coverage.
-This means when you are watching TV from an angle, the picture displayed doesn’t look as good as when viewed from the front and center of the screen.
-Nevertheless, they are not alone.
-Since limited side viewing angle become the native drawback of VA panel, all TVs with VA panel also have the same issue on their side viewing angle coverage.
+Since both of them use the VA panel technology, this means there is limited side viewing angle coverage.
+When you are watching TV from an angle, the picture displayed doesn’t look as good as when viewed from the front and center of the screen.
+Nevertheless these televisions are not alone in this type of limited side view angle coverage.
+Since limited side viewing angle is the native drawback of the VA panel, all TVs with a VA panel also have the same issue on their side viewing angle coverage.

-There are not many differences between Samsung Q7F and Q7C.
-As mentioned, the major difference between them is about the form of their panel where Samsung Q7C comes with Curved panel while Q7F comes with flat panel.
-SO, the excepting of what impacted by the difference between Flat panel and Curved panel, Q7C and Q7F offers similar performance.
-Meanwhile, the excepting of the aesthetic of design, there are not many thing that impacted by their differences.
-Curved panel might make the picture displayed looks bigger than flat panel, but the improvement is also not to significant.
-Additionally, the use of curved panel is also claimed can improve the side viewing angle coverage, but in reality, the improvement is also not too significant.
-The other difference between them is about their depth enhancing technology where Q7F comes with Contrast Enhancer technology while Q7C comes with Auto Depth Enhancer technology.
-Nevertheless, essentially both of these technologies have the same function that is for maximizing the contrast produced.
-The other difference between Q7C and Q7F but don’t have too major is about their stand Type where Samsung Q7C uses U-Type Real Stainless Stand while Q7F uses T-Type Real Stainless Stand.
+There are not many differences between the Samsung Q7F and the Q7C.
+As mentioned, the major difference between them is the shape of their viewing panel where the Samsung Q7C comes with a Curved panel while the Q7F comes with a flat panel.
+Except for the impacted made between the difference of Flat panel and Curved panel, the Q7C and the Q7F offer similar performance.
+Except for the aesthetics of the design, there are not many other things impacted by their main difference.
+The curved panel might make the picture displayed look bigger than the flat panel, but the improvement is not very asignificant.
+Additionally, the use of curved panel is also claimed to improve the side viewing angle coverage, but in reality the improvement is also not significant.
+The other difference between them is their depth enhancing technology where the Q7F comes with Contrast Enhancer technology and the Q7C comes with Auto Depth Enhancer technology.
+Essentially both of these technologies have the same function for maximizing the contrast produced.
+The other small difference between the Q7C and the Q7F is their stand: the Samsung Q7C uses a U-Type Real Stainless Stand while the Q7F uses a T-Type Real Stainless Stand.